shaghaf7/url-shortner/README.md

 4. Push to the branch (`git push origin feature-branch`)
 5. Open a pull request

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ## Contact

 For any inquiries or support, feel free to reach out:

 - **GitHub:** [shaghaf7](https://github.com/shaghaf7)
+- **Email:** shaghafkashif@gmail.com

 ---